 One of the most common types of malware, worms spread over computer networks by exploiting operating system vulnerabilities.
-It’s a standalone program that replicates itself to infect other computers, without requiring action from anyone.
+A worm is a standalone program that replicates itself to infect other computers, without requiring action from anyone.

-Since they can spread fast, worms are often used to execute a payload—a piece of code that can cause damage to a system.
+Since they can spread fast, worms are often used to execute a payload—a piece of code created to damage a system.
 Payloads can delete files on a host system, encrypt data for a ransomware attack, steal information, delete files, and create botnets.

 3. Trojan Horse

-Trojan Horse, “Trojan”, enters your system disguised as a normal, harmless file or program to trick users into downloading and installing malware.
+A Trojan horse, or “Trojan”, enters your system disguised as a normal, harmless file or program designed to trick you into downloading and installing malware.
 As soon as you install a Trojan, you are giving cyber criminals access to your system.
-This allows the cyber criminal to steal data, install more malware, modify files, monitor user activity, destroy data, steal financial information, conduct denial of service (DoS) attacks on targeted web addresses, and more.
-Trojan malware cannot replicate by itself, however, if combined with a worm, the damage Trojans can have on users and systems is endless.
+Through the Trojan horse, the cyber criminal can steal data, install more malware, modify files, monitor user activity, destroy data, steal financial information, conduct denial of service (DoS) attacks on targeted web addresses, and more.
+Trojan malware cannot replicate by itself; however, if combined with a worm, the damage Trojans can have on users and systems is endless.

-Ransomware is a type of malware that hold your data captive and demands payment to release the data back to you.
+Ransomware is a type of malware that holds your data captive and demands payment to release the data back to you.
 It restricts user access to the computer by either encrypting files on the hard drive or locking down the system and displaying messages that are intended to force the user to pay the attacker to release the restrictions and regain access to the computer.
-Once the attacker is paid, your system and data will be back to its original state.
+Once the attacker is paid, your system and data will usually go back to its original state.